slamora/brackets-wiki/Troubleshooting.md

 ## [Other: Brackets Is Acting Weird](http://help.brackets.io/knowledgebase/articles/335164-brackets-running-oddly-but-not-covered-in-other-a)

+## Disable All Extensions
+When troubleshooting, it's useful to know if the problem is caused by an extension you've installed.
+Use `Debug > Reload Without Extensions` to quickly check whether the same problem still happens with all your extensions disabled.
+To re-enable your extensions, just quit and relaunch Brackets, or choose Debug > Reload _With_ Extensions.

+If that fixes the issue, you can narrow down which extension was the problem by following [the instructions here](http://help.brackets.io/knowledgebase/articles/335164-brackets-running-oddly-but-not-covered-in-other-a).

 ## Still Having a Problem?

 * Go to our [help page](http://help.brackets.io) and click on "Contact Support"